 If in lieu of cash compensation CTO is chosen by the employee, the employee shall be entitled to accumulate up to eighty (80) hours at any given time.
 Anything over the maximum eighty (80) hours balance shall be paid in cash automatically.
 The department head retains the right to pay all CTO in cash to all employees covered by this provision immediately before the expiration of this MOU.
 CTO for all Unit employees will be taken off at a time mutually agreed upon by the department head or his/her representative and the employee.
 The department shall not unreasonably withhold the use of CTO.
-Reasonableness shall be paid in cash at anytime for accrued CTO at the employees may request and shall be paid in cash at anytime for accrued CTO at the employees regular rate of pay at the time such payment is made.
+Reasonableness shall be as set forth in the FLSA and appropriate regulations.
+Employees may request and shall be paid in cash at anytime for accrued CTO at the employees regular rate of pay at the time such payment is made.
 Payment shall be made on the scheduled paycheck for the period payment is requested.